Do you need a real estate website fast?

-- Are you fine with statically created property listings (you add properties manually to the website), or do you want to pull data from the MLS via IDX and create this content dynamically?
+- Are you okay with statically created property listings (you add properties manually to the website)?
+Or do you want to dynamically pull data from the MLS via IDX and create this content?

 - Do you prefer highly customized real estate website functionality from scratch (e.g., property search function developed by yourself or a programmer)?

-- Do you need many third party platforms or tools to be integrated into your website?
+- Do you need any third-party platforms or tools to be integrated into your website?

-The questions above might have given you some hints when it’s better not to launch a real estate website with a website builder.
+The questions above might have given hints about when it’s better not to launch a real estate website with a website builder.